redwoodjs/learn.redwoodjs.com/docs/tutorial/redwood-file-structure.md

 ---
 id: redwood-file-structure
-title: "Redwood File Structure"
+title: 'Redwood File Structure'
-sidebar_label: "Redwood File Structure"
+sidebar_label: 'Redwood File Structure'
 ---

 Let's take a look at the files and directories that were created for us (config files have been excluded for now):